Connecting with students in an online class greatly impacts the ability to create an inclusive learning environment.

 However, participating in a class discussion or asking questions comes naturally for some students but it can be uncomfortable and intimidating for others.
 So, expect some students to not participate.

-Whether it’s a student asking a question or emailing for help – treat each interaction with sensitivity and thoughtfulness to show your students that you care and you’re there to support them.
+Whether a student asks a question or emails you for help, treat each interaction with sensitivity and thoughtfulness to show them that you care and you’re there to support them.

 Being consistent